Competitive Data-Structure Dynamization: Introduction

 Bentley and Saxe showed that their solutions were optimal (for uniform inputs) among a restricted class of solutions that they called \emph{arboreal transforms}~\cite{bentley_decomposable_1980}.
 Here we call such solutions \emph{newest-first}:

 \begin{definition} A solution $\out$ is \emph{newest-first} if at each time $t$, if $\inp_t=\emptyset$ it creates no new components, and otherwise it creates one new component, by merging $\inp_t$ with some $i\ge 0$ newest components into a single component (destroying the merged components).
+Likewise, $\out$ is \emph{lightest-first} if, at each time $t$ with $\inp_t\ne \emptyset$, it merges $\inp_t$ with some $i\ge 0$ lightest components.
+An \emph{algorithm} is newest-first (lightest-first) if it produces only newest-first (lightest-first) solutions. \end{definition}